isabella232/advertising-cloud.en/help/dsp/campaign-management/future-tbd/legacy-campaign-management-faq.md

 <!-- directly from legacy help -- need to edit -->

+## Placements

 **What should I bid?**

 Generally, pre-roll impressions are more expensive than click-to-play impressions.
-Average cost-per-thousand (CPM) impressions for pre-roll is around $8-$15 while display ad units are around $2-$4.
-However, pricing can vary drastically from site-to-site or for many other reasons.
+The average cost per thousand impressions (CPM) for pre-roll is around 8-15 USD, while display ad units are around 2-4 USD.
+However, pricing can vary drastically from site to site or for many other reasons.

+## Ads

 **Why was my ad rejected?**